 - Free online self-assessment with immediate anonymous feedback at website

-- Free alcohol drug education class which includes a three hour online module hosted on VCU's Blackboard platform followed by a 30 minute individual motivational enhancement session with a health educator or a clinician from University Counseling Services.
-This class, called Pathways to Choices, is accepted by local courts for minor alcohol/drug infractions.
+- Free brief alcohol screening and intervention for college students (BASICS) and Cannabis Screening and Intervention for College Students (CASICS), which include the online asessment followed by a 30 minute individual motivational enhancement session with a health educator or a clinician from University Counseling Services.

-- Group education sessions available by calling or by submitting a request online
+- Group education sessions available by calling or by submitting a request online: Request a Program

 University Counseling Center